Robbie Coltrane: Personal life

 Coltrane met Rhona Gemmell, then a student at Glasgow School of Art, in the late 1980s.
 The couple had two children.
 Coltrane and Gemmell married in 1999, but separated in 2003 and later divorced, although they remained close.

-In February 2005, Coltrane appeared at a Scottish Labour event, in which he said on the question of Scottish independence "It's a very complicated issue.
-I would think, probably, eventually I would like to see independence but only an independent Labour Scotland", while adding "It would have to be terribly carefully considered.
+In February 2005, Coltrane appeared at a Scottish Labour event, in which he said on the question of Scottish independence: "It's a very complicated issue.
+I would think, probably, eventually I would like to see independence but only an independent Labour Scotland", while adding, "It would have to be terribly carefully considered.
 There are all sorts of advantages to being part of the United Kingdom and it would be foolish to throw it away immediately" and "I have no time for the nationalists – all they can do is split the vote for home rule and let the Tories in".

 Coltrane expressed support for J. K. Rowling over critics' accusations of transphobia.
 In a Radio Times interview, he said that he felt that she had not said anything offensive, but rather that there was "a whole Twitter generation of people who hang around waiting to be offended."
-He refused to elaborate, saying that he "[didn't] want to get involved in all of that because of all the hate mail and all that shit, which [he didn't] need at [his] time of life."
+He declined to elaborate, saying that he "[didn't] want to get involved in all of that because of all the hate mail and all that shit, which [he didn't] need at [his] time of life."